Frequently Asked Questions

 Graduation from SAS requires two years of the same foreign language.

 The academic rigor at SAS is strong enough to send our students to top tier universities around the world.
-Students have one-on-one support with counselors to help get them into the school of their choosing and one that is the best fit for them personally.To view our matriculation, please click here to download our academic profiles for both campuses.
+Students have one-on-one support with highly qualified college counselors to help get them into the school of their choosing and one that is the best fit for them personally.To view our matriculation, please click here to download our academic profiles for both campuses.